daveredfern/daveredfern/content/style-guide.md

 To make the ratio 4:3, add a modifying class of <code>.media-object--43</code> to it.

+## Icons

+When using an icon, add the class <code>.icon</code> to the SVG to set the size correctly.

+When an SVG is used inside of a link, an SVG element wonâ€™t have an underline like text does.
+This can look odd so to overcome this, instead of using a space, add the class <code>.space-left</code> which adds the equivelant of one space.

 ## Utilities

 <p class="lead">Use the <code>.lead</code> class to increase the size of an element.</p>